globus-gladier/gladier-patterns-examples-2022/README.md

 python ptychodus_client.py --datadir <data path>
 ```

-### XPCS flow
+### Running the simplified XPCS application

-The XPCS flow uses the boost_corr Python SDK for execution, and requires the following dependencies
+The XPCS application uses the boost_corr Python SDK for execution, and requires the following dependencies
 for its compute endpoint:

 ```bash